jjarzynski/optimistic-mongo/README.md

 ## Problem

-Issues can arise if two clients start performing updates at the same.
+Issues can arise if two clients start performing updates at the same time.

 In the scenario below, Bobby retrieves value "0" right after Alice.
-He does that right before Alice manages to complete her update.
-Unaware of the new value written by Alice, Bobby goes on to do like he planned.
-He updates the document in collection `latest`, and then saves "0" to collection `historical`, because as far as Bobby knows "0" is the previous value.
+He does that before Alice manages to complete her update.
+Unaware of the new value sent by Alice, Bobby updates the document in collection `latest`, and then saves "0" to collection `historical`.
+As far as Bobby knows, "0" is still the previous value.

 We call this type of errors _skewed writes_.
 Bobby does everything by the book.
 His only problem is his outdated (hence _skewed_) information.